12-Month Wedding Timeline

 Start Looking And Select Your Bridesmaids’ Dresses

-Your bridesmaids are naturally your best friends, and it’s not always easy to find something that will make them all happy.
+Your bridesmaids are naturally your best friends, and finding something to make them all happy is not always easy.
 But, most importantly, you want your close pals to look good on your big day, so be sure they are involved in the decision-making process from the start.

-Your girls should go shopping with you for at least two reasons: firstly because they’ll get a better idea of which dresses suit their bodies and secondly because each of your friends should feel as beautiful as possible on this joyous occasion.
+Your girls should go shopping with you for at least two reasons: firstly, they’ll get a better idea of which dresses suit their bodies, and secondly, each of your friends should feel as beautiful as possible on this joyous occasion.

-Flowers are an integral part of your wedding, and you have to think about what kind of flowers you want, depending on your style, the layout of your venue, and your budget.
+Flowers are an integral part of your wedding, and you have to think about what kind of flowers you want, depending on your style, venue layout, and budget.

 Find a reputable florist near you who can tailor your vision to your liking and fit the price range.
-Start online, peruse reviews, scout favorites lists, and find potential deals for florists to get gorgeous arrangements that don’t break the bank.
+Start online, peruse reviews, scout favorites lists, and find potential florist deals to get gorgeous arrangements that don’t break the bank.

 Decide If You Want To Add Special Lighting